pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 Of all the options to play with, such as **FAISS**, **ChromaDB** and **Pinecone**, I decided to use **Qdrant** due to familiarity.
 Most of them have *in memory* feature for quick implementation that are typical of notebooks.

 Embeddings generated from generative models can be used for semantic similarity with results ranging from satisfactory to unequivocal depending upon the texts from which the embeddings were generated and the model used.
-I used the stanzas of the poem below as documents and queried on all four of them with the embedding of *CAP Theorem*.
-The last stanza had the highest (dot product) score as was expected.
+I used the stanzas from the poem below as documents, and queried on all four of the stanzas with the embedding of the text: *CAP Theorem*.
+The last stanza had the highest (dot product) score - as was expected.

-### Multi-Modal Understanding
+### Multi-Modal Understanding and Generation

 Language generation after providing data to the model is important because of its usefulness to people.

 #### Retrieval Augmented Generation

-Suppose a person is not aware of differences in specifications in data-sheets.
+Suppose a person wants to find differences in specifications in data-sheets.
 It is possible for them to provide the data-sheets to the models and question the model about the specification.
 I tested the models available to me by providing the poem below as a document.
 I received accurate response.

 #### Image and Video

-Obtaining text from image or video, is Image or Video Understanding.
-Obtaining images or videos from text, is Image or Video Generation.
+Obtaining text from image or video, is *Image* or *Video Understanding*.
+Obtaining images or videos from text, is *Image* or *Video Generation*.

 ##### Understanding

 Worried about UFO sightings?
 It is possible to query the models for descriptions of images.
 If there have been similar sightings before, then one might get a good enough description that might relieve them of worries.

 Evaluation of descriptions is possible.
-A simple way is to generated many descriptions and score them based on percent presence of required information.
+A simple way is to generated many descriptions and score them based on ratio of information present to required information.

-#### Generation
+##### Generation

-I am not aware of quantifiable metrics for audio-visual generation.
-If you know of any then please do share.
-Moreover, image or video generation can be expensive.
+I am not aware of quantifiable metrics for evaluating audio-visual generation.
+If you know of any then please do [share](mailto:{{ site.author.email }}).
+Nonetheless, image or video generation can be expensive.

 ### Invoking Functions